ronrothjr/The-Threads-of-Becoming/README.md

 ---

+## **MISSION:**

+The mission of The Spiral of Becoming (TSOB) open-source project is to function as a **living framework for engaging creative tension** that evolves through **collective wisdom and continuous practice**.

+The project aims to serve as a **practice framework** that provides common ground for diverse theological and philosophical viewpoints, rather than functioning as a complete or fixed theological system.

+### Core Mission Components

+1.  **To Identify Universal Tensions:**
+2.  **To Foster Co-Creation and Dialogue:**
+3.  **To Remain Dynamically Evolving:**
+4.  **To Provide a Practice-Based Toolset:**
+5.  **To Provide Common Ground Below Human Experience**
+6.  **To Ensure Openness and Accessibility:**
+The underlying philosophy is that the framework succeeds not by being complete, but by being **generatively incomplete**.
+This openness transforms the project from an individual creation to **"humanity's ongoing discovery"**.

+The project is continually refined by its own struggles with tensions (such as Universal $\leftrightarrow$ Particular and Simple $\leftrightarrow$ Complex), demonstrating the very process it seeks to teach: **The Spiral of Becoming is itself becoming**.

+As an open-source project, its ultimate success is measured not by the absence of conflict or adherence to doctrine, but by whether it creates **more possibility than it closes**.

+---

 ## **Contributing**

 The Spiral of Becoming is a living framework, designed to evolve through practice and collective wisdom.
 We invite contributions that: